Pam Grier: Career

-Grier played similar characters in the AIP films Foxy Brown (1974), Sheba, Baby, and Friday Foster (both 1975).
+Grier played similar characters in the AIP films Foxy Brown (1974), Sheba, Baby and Friday Foster (both 1975).
 With the demise of blaxploitation later in the 1970s, Grier appeared in smaller roles for many years.
 She acquired progressively larger character roles in the 1980s, including a druggie prostitute in Fort Apache, The Bronx (1981) and a witch in Something Wicked this Way Comes (1983).
-In 1985, Grier made her theatrical debut in Sam Sheppard's Fool for Love at the Los Angeles Theatre Center.
+In 1985, Grier made her theatrical debut in Sam Shepard's Fool for Love at the Los Angeles Theatre Center.

 Grier returned to film as Steven Seagal's detective partner in Above the Law (1988).
-She had a recurring role on Miami Vice from 1985 to 1989 and made guest appearances on Martin, Night Court, and The Fresh Prince of Bel Air.
-She had a recurring role in the TV series Crime Story between 1986 and 1988.
-Her role in Rocket Gibraltar (1988) was cut due to fears by the film's director, Daniel Petrie, of "repercussions from interracial love scenes."
-She appeared on Sinbad, Preston Chronicles, The Cosby Show, The Wayans Brothers Show, and Mad TV.
+She had a recurring role on Miami Vice from 1985 to 1989, and made guest appearances on Martin, Night Court and The Fresh Prince of Bel Air.
+She had a recurring role in the TV series Crime Story, between 1986 and 1988.
+Her role in Rocket Gibraltar (1988) was cut due (according to Grier) to fears by the film's director, Daniel Petrie, of "repercussions from interracial love scenes".
+She appeared on Sinbad, Preston Chronicles, The Cosby Show, The Wayans Bros., and Mad TV.
 In 1994, Grier appeared in Snoop Dogg's video for "Doggy Dogg World".

-In the late 1990s Grier was a cast member of the Showtime series Linc's.
-She appeared in 1996 in John Carpenter's Escape from L.A. and 1997 with the title role in Quentin Tarantino's Jackie Brown, films that partly paid homage to her 1970s blaxploitation movies.
+In the late 1990s, Grier was a cast member of the Showtime series Linc's.
+She appeared in 1996 in John Carpenter's Escape from L.A. and 1997 with the title role in Quentin Tarantino's Jackie Brown, films that partly paid homage to her 1970s blaxploitation films.
 She was nominated for numerous awards for her work in the Tarantino film.
 Grier appeared on Showtime's The L Word, in which she played Kit Porter.
 The series ran for six seasons and ended in March 2009.
 Grier occasionally guest-stars in such television series as Law & Order: Special Victims Unit (where she is a recurring character).